-These are some words that you'll hear in the lecture.
-Match each word on the left with its meaning on the right.
-Write the letter on the line.
-Use a dictionary if necessary.
-1. misconception a. not different; almost the same 2. homesickness b. change 3. transition c. very sad 4. stage d. feeling of sadness, of missing a place 5. expert e. step; period of time 6. similar f. mistaken idea 7. depressed g. person who knows a lot about a sub-
+These are some words the word on the left with its muline.
+Use a dictionary if ne at you'll hear in the lecture.
+Match each leaning on the right.
+Write the letter on the cessary.
+1. misconception a. not different; almost the same 2. homesickness b. change 3. transition c. very sad 4. stage d. feeling of sadness, of missing a place 0 5. expert e. step; period of time 6. similar f. mistaken idea 7. depressed g. person who knows a lot about a sub-